 Students are expected to be to school on time each day.
 If a student will be tardy due to an excusable reason (appointment, not feeling well, etc.), parent/guardian must call the school.
 Timeliness is a good work habit to develop as well as a good school habit, so the following policy will be enforced for each marking period:

-- 1st unexcused tardy: Staff discussion with student - 2nd unexcused tardy: Staff discussion with student - 3rd unexcused tardy: Student and parent/guardian may need to meet with staff to discuss possible next steps, handled on a case by case basis.
+1st unexcused tardy: Staff discussion with student 2nd unexcused tardy: Staff discussion with student staff to discuss possible next steps, handled on a case by case basis.